Theory: Initial Conditions

 \[\begin{equation} \dd W^{\rm{SFA-SPA}}/\dd\tr\dd\kkt = \sum_{\ts} J(\kp,\tr) \abs{\mathcal{P}_{\pp}(\ts)}^2 \exp(-2\Im S_{\pp,\rm{tun}}(\ts)), \end{equation}\]

-where $\kp$ is the projection of $\kkt$ on the polarization plane (i.e., the $xy$ plane), and the Jacobian is
+where $\kp$ represents the projection of $\kkt$ onto the polarization plane (i.e., the $xy$ plane), and the Jacobian is defined as

 SFA-SPA with Non-adiabatic Expansion (SFA-SPANE)

-For a small Keldysh parameter $\gamma=\omega\kappa/F_0$ ($\omega$ is the laser angular frequency and $F_0$ is the peak field strength), the non-adiabatic effect is not significant, thus a non-adiabatic expansion scheme can be carried out to develop an approximate theory based on the SFA-SPA, which is named after the SFA-SPA with Non-adiabatic Expansion (SFA-SPANE) [Ni_2018] [Mao_2022] [Ma_2021] [Ma_2024].
-It includes the non-adiabatic effect to a large extent and is capable of giving similar results compared with that given by the SFA-SPA under relatively small Keldysh parameters.
+When the Keldysh parameter $\gamma=\omega\kappa/F_0$ is small (where $\omega$ denotes the laser angular frequency and $F_0$ represents the peak field strength), non-adiabatic effects become less significant.
+Under these conditions, a non-adiabatic expansion scheme can be implemented to develop an approximation based on the SFA-SPA, termed the SFA-SPA with Non-adiabatic Expansion (SFA-SPANE) [Ni_2018] [Mao_2022] [Ma_2021] [Ma_2024].
+It captures non-adiabatic effects to a considerable degree and yields results that are comparable to those obtained from the SFA-SPA for relatively small values of the Keldysh parameter.
 SFA-SPANE comes with a closed analytical form, avoiding the necessity to solve the saddle-point equation, thereby speeding up the calculation.

 The SFA-SPANE method is applicable when the Keldysh parameter is small, and the non-adiabatic effect is insignificant, which corresponds to the small-$\ti$ case.
 We expand the vector potential $\AA(\ts)=\AA(\tr+\ii\ti)$ in the SFA-SPA around $\ti=0$, up to the second order of $\ti$: